boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 Thanks to Amanda Baber and Zahed Sarker for the guidance.
 Thanks to Tom Petch for the comments.

-Thanks to Kent Watsen for the Shepherd review and Mahesh Jethanandani for the AD review.
+Thanks to Kent Watsen for the Shepherd review, Mahesh Jethanandani for the AD review, and Bernie Volz for the intdir review.